Localtrade-api/Localtrade-API/Readme.md

 The API is based on JSON RPC of Websocket protocol.
 Repeated subscription will be cancelled for the same data type.

-**Public Methods**
+**System Methods**

 * PING-PONG Method - used to test the health of sockets
 * System Time Method - used to synchronize with socket service times
+* Authentication - used to subscribe on private methods

+**Public Methods**

-* KLine methods for Graph - used to get data on charts (change comes after a trade and chart data change)
+* KLine methods for Graph - used to get data on charts (the change comes after a trade and chart data change)
 * Market Price Methods - used to get information about the market price for a specific pair (the change comes after a trade and a change in the market price)
 * Market Status Methods - used to get information about market activity for a specific pair (the change comes after a trade and a change in market parameters)
-* Deals Methods - used to get information about the last trade in the market (change comes after the execution of a trade)
+* Deals Methods - used to get information about the last trade in the market (the change comes after the execution of a trade)
-* Depth Methods - used to get information on order books and monitor their changes in the market (change comes after placing, canceling, executing, changing an order)
+* Depth Methods - used to get information on order books and monitor their changes in the market (the change comes after placing, canceling, executing, changing an order)

 **Private Methods**

+* Trade Balances Method - used to get the balances of the user from which the request is made (the change comes after updating the value of any balance)
+* Active Orders and Orders History - used to get active orders and their history for a specific user from which the request is made (the change comes after placing, canceling, executing, changing an order)

 ## Basic WS structure